wovo/hwcpp/readme.md

 - check blue pill default & fast clocks
 - SysTick use can be generalized
 - make HAL port/pin interfaces more regular, use mask in other targets
-- enumerate all pins
+- enumerate more pins
 - target frequencies
 - show code, dseg, dss sizes from bmptk
 - reinterpret a pin_in_out to something different (so only one to define)
 - add author info, history, copyright to each file
+- add header to demo's
-- string! but be polite and print to cout too
+- string! but be polite and print to std::cout too
 - buffer/direct decorators
 - compare code & size with OO-approach
 - document with standardese?
 - check the timing
 - error message is totally unfriendly
 - complete ports, direct/buffered
-- HERADERS zijn geen dependencies in bmptk??
+- HEADERS zijn geen dependencies in bmptk??
 - analog inputs
+- macro MAKE_MARKER ?

 -----------------------------------------------------------------------------